2026 Curbside Collection Changes

 Currently, most of the collection is done manually, by lifting waste materials and placing them into the collection trucks.
 By switching to cart-based collection, the Region will improve worker safety, operational efficiency, and cut down on waste collection day litter.

-Waste Management staff will be out in the community at various events throughout the year.
+Our Waste Management team will be out in the community at various events throughout the year, showing the new carts to residents and sharing information about cart-based collection.

-Cart displays can also be found at the following locations:
+If you can't make it out to an outreach event, cart displays can be found at the following locations:

 Woolwich - Woolwich Memorial Centre (24 Snyder Ave.
 S., Elmira)